aliraza-zaidi/student-management-system-oop/README.md

 An object-oriented implementation of a Student Management System using python.
 The program employs binary file handling using the struct module to write objects into .bin files.
 The management system has following functionalities:

-- Add a student (check for NO duplicates)
+- Add a student
 - View student by roll no
-- Edit student by roll no (check for NO duplicates)
+- Edit student by roll no
 - Delete student by roll no
 - List student by semester
 - List students by name
 - Print students list
-- Add grade of a student for a course (check for NO duplicates)
+- Add grade of a student for a course
-- Import grades for a course for many students from a TABed text file (NO DUPS)
+- Import grades for a course for many students from a TABed text file
 - View grades of a student
-- Edit grades of a student for a course (NO DUPS, SKIP IF TIME IS SHORT)
+- Edit grades of a student for a course
-- Delete grades of a student for a course (SKIP IF TIME IS SHORT)
+- Delete grades of a student for a course
 - List Student wise (1 student) grade of courses
 - List Course wise grade (1 course) of students
 - Award sheet (courses one by one, with students enrolled in it)